Cisco Routed Optical Networking

 Cisco Optical Network Controller

 Cisco Optical Network Controller (Cisco ONC) is responsible for managing Cisco optical line systems and circuit services.
-Cisco ONC exposes a ONF TAPI northbound interface, the de facto industry standard for optical network management.
-Cisco ONC runs as an application on the same Crosswork Infrastructure as CNC.
+Cisco ONC exposes a Linux Foundation TAPI northbound interface, the de facto industry standard for optical network management.

 More information on Cisco ONC can be found at https://www.cisco.com/c/en/us/support/optical-networking/optical-network-controller/series.html